Gunslinger10/Krabby_Patties/README.md

 # Krabby_Patties
-# With help from w3schools.com (double-pane) this little HTML webpage has (free) crabcake images from pixabay.com
+# A Delicious Crab Cake Recipe!
+Coded with help from w3schools.com (in double-pane), this little HTML webpage has (free) source images (of crabcakes) from pixabay.com